-Beef production systems are varied but production should be based on the breed, sex and stage of production of cattle and the resources that are available on farm with the aim to meet the markets ever-changing requirements.
-The aim of this DN Tech Brief is to outline the main features and management strategies to help guide you to making your beef system as productive and profitable as possible.
+Beef production systems are varied but nutrition and management should be based on the breed, sex and stage of production of cattle and the resources that are available on farm with the aim to meet the markets ever-changing requirements.
+The aim of this DN Tech Guide is to outline the main features and management strategies to help make your beef system as productive and profitable as possible.